Right Angle Club 2009

 It's not too difficult to imagine how the horrors of war can affect our soldiers in both body and mind in ways that could not be imagined back in the 1860s when Lincoln first recognized our duty to those who put their lives on the line for us.
 Today, with such sophisticated ways of destroying life, the challenges call for specialized programs and the department seems to be doing a reasonable job at keeping up with destructive devices.
 Nothing bad ever seems to go away, we just find new types of injuries all the time to add to the list.
 For instance, we're seeing many cases of head injury caused by percussive types of weapons which cause severe brain damage while affecting only slightly the outer layers, like the skull and scalp.
 Special groups and operations have been formed within the department all along the way, the latest dealing with the special needs of the Iraq and Afghanistan troops.

-The psychiatric clinic is especially busy as its services are recognized as being every bit as important nowadays as actual trauma treatment.
-Substance abuse, post traumatic stress disorders, suicide prevention and severe depression are being treated aggressively by teams of doctors and social workers using both medication and therapy.
+The psychiatric clinic is especially busy as its services are recognized as being every bit as important nowadays as an actual trauma treatment.
+Substance abuse, post-traumatic stress disorders, suicide prevention, and severe depression are being treated aggressively by teams of doctors and social workers using both medication and therapy.
 If only we could treat those people who take us to the brink of war and beyond, maybe we could put the need for such departments as this out of business.
 Maybe someday...

 |Posted by: Margaret | Feb 15, 2010 9:47 PM|